 - This might take some time.
 If this causes you pain in the ankle drop the weight of the kettlebell or begin with body weight.

 2. Banded Self Mobilization

-- Keep your leg relaxed and your heel down while rocking back and fourth and using your body weight to increase space within the capsule.
+- Keep your leg relaxed and your heel down while rocking back and forth and using your body weight to increase space within the capsule.
 This exercise is ideal for those that feel there is a ‘block’ when they attempt to dorsiflex.